Root Cause Tip: Causal Factors – Initiating Errors and Stop/Catch/Mitigate

 Each one of these would be a Causal Factor.

-Defining Causal Factors does not have to be difficult.
 The more you do it, the more comfortable you will be.
 I find that the concept of stop/catch/mitigate can really be helpful in making sure you find ALL the problems that led to an incident.

 So thanks for visiting our blog.
-I hope you don’t have an incident anytime soon, but if you do, I hope you find the information helpful.
+I hope you don’t have an incident anytime soon, but if you do, I hope you find this information helpful.
 If you’re interested in learning more about identifying causal factors and finding the root causes of incidents, register for our 2-Day TapRooT® Root Cause Analysis Training.